-Then it was time to head to the Croatian coast, where it was considerably much hotter than the Slovenian coast.
-Nevertheless, we still had an amazing time here!
-We made a quick stop at Umag, which is the ideal place if your looking for a quiet coastal village.
-Next, we headed to Rovinj, where we spend the afternoon strolling around the city.
+Then it was time to head to the Croatian coast, where it was considerably warmer than the Slovenian coast.
+Nevertheless, we still had an amazing time!
+We made a quick stop at Umag, which is the ideal place you’re looking for a quiet coastal village.
+Next, we headed to Rovinj, where we spent the afternoon strolling around the city.

-On our second day on the Croatian coast, we explored Pula.
+On our second day on the Croatian coast, we explored Pula (pictured above and below).
 Throughout the city, you’ll find numerous remains of its Roman period, which reminded me a bit of Rome.
 We hiked up to the castle, where we enjoyed a nice view on the city.
 We also spent the next afternoon at Medulin Beach, which is a great option if you’re looking for a relaxing moment!